 That is what families miss.
 They see confusion and assume the worst.
 Meanwhile, the actual problem may be treatable and reversible, if someone catches it in time.

 The change is not always dramatic.
-Sometimes it is just enough to make you stop and think, “This is not how they were yesterday.”
+Sometimes it is just enough to make you stop and think, this is not how they were yesterday.

-Some early signs that keep coming up:
+Some early signs worth noting:

 • confusion that feels new or suddenly worse